wang-hui/PFCalibration/PFChargedHadronAnalyzer/test/calibration_code/README.md

 # For PFcalibration use PFCalibration/PFChargedHadronAnalyzer/test/calibration_code/Main_calib.cc
 Note: Please run code in ROOT version > 6.xx

+You need to add the input root file path in line 958 of Main_calib.cc.

 Here are the following instructions :

-1. You need to select only one _region_ from the lines at 39-42 in the calibChris code.
+1. You need to select only one _region_ from the lines at 39-42 in the Main_calib.cc code.

-2. Then search "summary" in the code you will get list of commented plots. (you can find from lines 2301-2376)
+2. Then search "summary" in the code you will get list of commented functions. (you can find from lines 2301-2376)

     i)   There we have in total 12 drawGausFit functions for response wrt true energy.